Followers

 5. Mūlasarvāstivāda Vinaya etc.

 The scholars consider that oldest developing traits show in Vinaya piṭaka.
-Among five Pali texts Chullavagga Pāli considers the text which completed after second council and before the third council because it mention about the first and second councils.
+Among five Pali texts Chullavagga Pāli considers the text which completed after the Second Council and before the Third Council because it mention about the First and Second Councils.
 Another consideration is Pārājika Pāli and Pācittiya Pāli which developed as commentaries to the Paṭimokkha.
 Pātimokka in which include 227 Vinaya also show the traits of gradual development.
-In Anguttara Nikāya mentions,
+In Anguttara Nikāya mentions:

 Aforementioned statement mentions only about 150 Vinaya rules.
 In Milindapañha also mention about 150 rules.

-Cullavagga Pāli when report about the first council does not mention about rehearsing Sekhiyā and Adhikarana samatha.
+Cullavagga Pāli when report about the First Council does not mention about rehearsing Sekhiyā and Adhikarana samatha.
 Therefore notion of the scholars is 75 sekhiya and 7 adhikarana samatha added into Paṭimokkha in later period.
-Milindapañha complied in 1st century BC.
-The development of Suttavibaṅga accomplished after 1st century BC.
-Suttavibaṅga developed under three circumstances.
+Milindapañha complied in the 1st century BC.
+The development of Suttavibaṅga accomplished after the 1st century BC.
+Suttavibaṅga developed under three circumstances:

 1. In Paṭimokkha include only Vinaya rules.